MassimBen/data-engineer/resume_docker.md

 ```
 docker push mass/docker-learn/image_name:version
 ```
-Container is isolate process you can run something like frontend of you page.
-You use multiple containers to run multiple think in web or something else.
+Container is isolate envirenement can run specique task you can run something like frontend of you page.
+You use multiple containers to run multiple think in web or something else. it's like VM but don't need space in your machine or something, anyone can run it.
+Image it's like a package you create and you can use it any where and everyone can use when it's create and put un register docker hub or you can send it.

+Container it's like a receip you use to put thing in a see what happen, in thise case container contain image and run it to produce something.